JLpython-py/attendance-organizer/README.md

 [Download the Latest Release](https://github.com/JLpython-py/attendance-organizer/releases)

+- From the Command Line: Run `pip install -r requirements.txt`

 An executable file for `attendance_organizer.py` is available in the _dist/_ directory of the repository.
 Currently, only Windows is supported for a standalone application for this script.

 ![Script Executable](https://user-images.githubusercontent.com/72679601/104860422-56604380-58e0-11eb-9776-86a051c65fa5.png)